scottydelicious/GoogleMusic.bundle/README.md

 GoogleMusic.bundle
 ==================

 A Plex plugin for Google Music.
-An All Access account is required.
+An All Access account is not required but many of the features will not work without one.

 Installation Instructions
 -------------------------